Samir-Kesare/OpsTree-Documentation-/Infra/Manual/AttendanceAPI/Instance/README.md

 This document provides step-by-step instructions for setting up an Amazon EC2 instance.

+**Amazon Elastic Compute Cloud (EC2)** is a web service offered by Amazon Web Services (AWS) that are virtual servers which you can use to run applications and workloads.Instances are launched from pre-configured Amazon Machine Images (AMIs), which serve as templates containing the necessary operating system and software configurations.
+Users can start, stop, terminate, and resize instances as needed, providing scalability and flexibility to accommodate changing workloads and demands.

 ![ec2-basic-arch](https://github.com/CodeOps-Hub/Documentation/assets/156056349/72351bcb-ec46-4d65-a260-1d750701fb9a)

-## EC2
+## Key Features

-Amazon Elastic Compute Cloud (EC2) is a web service offered by Amazon Web Services (AWS) that are virtual servers which you can use to run applications and workloads.Instances are launched from pre-configured Amazon Machine Images (AMIs), which serve as templates containing the necessary operating system and software configurations.
-Users can start, stop, terminate, and resize instances as needed, providing scalability and flexibility to accommodate changing workloads and demands.

 | Key Feature       | Description                                                                                                                            |
 |-------------------|----------------------------------------------------------------------------------------------------------------------------------------|